Karl Dean: Legal opinions as Metro Law Director

 In March 2005, Karl Dean wrote that Mayor Bill Purcell could seek a third term, despite a 1994 referendum on "any elected office authorized or created by the [Metro] charter."
 This was because the 1963 charter states that there is a three-term limit for mayors, the 1994 amendment took place against a backdrop of a push for congressional term limits, and local public discussion focused on the Metro Council.
 In January 2003, he said a proposed law to ban job discrimination on the basis of sexual orientation was not unconstitutional.

 When Metro Council members' health-care benefits came under scrutiny in September 2004, because the Metro Charter does not allow pension benefits for Council members, Dean said that a health-care benefit wouldn't legally fall under a pension benefit, and therefore wouldn't be against the Charter.

 When asked if an amendment to the Metropolitan Charter requiring raises in the maximum property tax rates approved by the Metro Council to also be approved by Metro voters, Dean believed that a court was likely to find that provision of the Metro Charter invalid.
 He claimed this is because the Tennessee General Assembly has not authorized the charter of the consolidated government to restrict the authority of a legislative body to levy an ad valorem tax on property.

 Mayor of Nashville

 Elections

 Dean announced his mayoral candidacy on December 19, 2006.
 His campaign message focused on improving education, public safety, and economic development saying "it's all connected."
+The platform for his campaign stated that there are "three pitches you have to hit every day: public education, economic opportunity development and public safety.”
 In the general election on August 2, 2007, he placed first with 24.6% of the vote.
 This advanced him to a run-off election against Bob Clement.
 On September 11, 2007 Dean won the run-off election with 52.2% of the vote.

 Dean easily won re-election in August 2011 with 79.2% of the vote.

 Dean left office on September 25, 2015.
 He was succeeded by Megan Barry, the first woman to be Mayor of Nashville.